PMI: A company in transformation towards a smoke-free future29 May 2019 · 3 min read

 PMI is much more than a tobacco company.
 We want to provide adult smokers with better options than continued smoking.

 The name “Philip Morris International” or “PMI” probably brings to mind terms like “tobacco company” and “cigarette manufacturer”.
 But today, we are much more than that.
 In fact, we are transforming our company and staking our future on replacing cigarettes with smoke-free alternatives.

 Why are we doing this?
 Because it’s the right thing to do.
 More than 1 billion people worldwide smoke cigarettes and, according to the World Health Organization, there will still be more than 1 billion smokers in 2025.
 We, Philip Morris International, want to provide those among these billion-plus adult smokers, who do not quit, with better options than continuing to smoke.
 Our commitment is no passing whim, but the result of many years of careful deliberation, backed up by a substantial R&D program.
-Over the last decade, we’ve spent more than USD 6 billion in our research.
+Since 2008, we’ve spent more than USD 7.2 billion on our research.